Judgy53/holbertonschool-web_back_end/Unittests_and_integration_tests/README.md

 Use `patch` as a context manager to patch `GithubOrgClient.org` and make it return a known payload.

 Test that the result of `_public_repos_url` is the expected one based on the mocked payload.

 ---
 - Out File: `test_client.py`

+## 6. More patching
+Implement `TestGithubOrgClient.test_public_repos` to unit-test `GithubOrgClient.public_repos`.

+Use `@patch` as a decorator to mock `get_json` and make it return a payload of your choice.

+Use `patch` as a context manager to mock `GithubOrgClient._public_repos_url` and return a value of your choice.

+Test that the list of repos is what you expect from the chosen payload.

+Test that the mocked property and the mocked `get_json` was called once.

+---
+- Out File: `test_client.py`